borismus/ray-input/README.md

     npm install ray-input

-Then, in your code, import the ES6 module (require and standalone mode should also work):
+Then, in your code, import the ES6 module:

     import RayInput from 'ray-input'

+You can also use require.js:

+    require('./ray-input')

+Or you can use the script standalone:

+    <script src="build/ray.min.js"></script>

 ## API